vijaykosis/smartapi-java/README.md

 	}

 	/**
-	 * Get last price for multiple instruments at once.
-USers can either pass
+	 * Get the last price for multiple instruments at once.
+Users can either pass
 	 * exchange with tradingsymbol or instrument token only.
 For example {NSE:NIFTY
 	 * 50, BSE:SENSEX} or {256265, 265}
 	 */